Curly-Ann/Hirent/README.md

 ## 🎯 Project Overview

-**HiRENT** is a peer-to-peer rental marketplace platform that connects renters with owners.
+**Hirent** is a peer-to-peer rental marketplace platform that connects renters with owners.
 Users can:

 - **Renters**: Browse items, add to wishlist, make bookings, chat with owners
 - **Owners**: List items for rent, manage bookings, track earnings, communicate with renters